hllrsn/Miles/README.md

 # Mile$

-A logging app for drivers
+A logging app for drivers.

 One of our team used to be a delivery driver, and one of the biggest challenges he came across was finding a good free and intuitive mileage tracking app.
 This project is designed to solve that problem. **Mile$** is a simple and easy to use application that will help you log your miles and earnings and do some math to help you figure out how much you're making an hour.